wcarlsen/kubernetes-bootstrap-vagrant/README.md

 # Bootstrap Kubernetes cluster with Vagrant
 Sometimes spinning up a Kubernetes cluster using Virtualbox is just enough to get going.
 This accomplish this using Vagrant and Virtualbox.
 By default it will spin up a master node and one worker node.
 You will have to manually join the worker node to the cluster.

+Requirements:
+* vagrant
+* virtualbox
+* kubectl
+* plenty of CPU and memory ressources...

 ```bash
 # Spin up master and worker node
 vagrant up # this will take 5 min